D/2.7 Managing and investigating potential breaches of the QUT Code for responsible conduct of research

 - advice on how the matter should proceed.

-After providing advice to the Vice-Chancellor, the designated person should not participate any further in the matter, except that they may be called to give evidence or expert opinion.
+After providing advice to the Vice-Chancellor and President, the DO should not participate any further in the matter, except that they may be called to give evidence or expert opinion.

-The Vice-Chancellor will consider the designated person's advice.
-The Vice-Chancellor may decide:
+The Vice-Chancellor and President will consider the DO’s advice.
+The Vice-Chancellor and President may decide:

-(ii) that, based on admissions made, or other information received during the preliminary inquiry, the matter should proceed to disciplinary investigation in accordance with relevant industrial instruments processes such as misconduct or serious misconduct procedures (B/8.5 Disciplinary action for misconduct and serious misconduct – senior staff; Enterprise Agreement (Academic Staff) clause 45; Enterprise Agreement (Professional Staff) clause 54); or unsatisfactory performance procedures (B/9.5 Managing unsatisfactory performance – senior staff; Enterprise Agreement (Academic Staff) clause 44; Enterprise Agreement (Professional Staff) clause 53)
+(i) that, based on admissions made, or other information received during the preliminary assessment, the matter should proceed to the appropriate institutional disciplinary processes, such as, misconduct – senior staff; Enterprise Agreement (Academic Staff) clause 45; Enterprise Agreement (Professional Staff) clause 54; or unsatisfactory performance procedures (B/8.5 Disciplinary action for misconduct and serious misconduct – senior staff) Enterprise Agreement (Academic Staff) clause 44; Enterprise Agreement (Professional staff) clause 53

-(iii) that further information is required before it can be determined whether a prima facie case of research misconduct exists; or
+(iii) that further information is required before it can be determined whether a case of research misconduct exists; or

-If the Vice-Chancellor decides that further information is required in accordance with paragraph (iii) above, following receipt of this information the Vice-Chancellor may decide to take the steps set out at paragraphs (i), (ii), or (iv) above.
+If the Vice-Chancellor and President decides that further information is required in accordance with paragraph (iv) above, following receipt of this information the Vice-Chancellor and President may decide to take the steps set out at paragraphs (i) or (iii).

-Where the Vice-Chancellor does not decide to proceed to a research misconduct inquiry, the Vice-Chancellor must inform the designated person who will in turn notify the complainant and respondent/s of the outcomes in writing.
+The DO must be informed where the Vice-Chancellor and President decides not to proceed to an investigation.
+The DO will notify the complainant and respondent/s of the outcomes in writing.

-If the Vice-Chancellor decides to convene a research misconduct inquiry, the Vice-Chancellor will advise the following interested parties in writing:
+If the Vice-Chancellor and President decides to convene a research misconduct investigation, the following interested parties will be advised in writing:

 - the complainant